 A: I am a lawyer.

 Q: If DPCreferee is neutral, why do all the posts seem to argue against claims that DPC is works wonders?

 A: I used to think that this was merely an artifact of insurgency.
 I do my best to respond to claims from where ever they may come.
 Pro-DPC advocates are advancing a novel position and necessarily make a lot of claims; in doing so, some claims will allege wonders that seem to be too good to be true, especially when the claims originate from self-interested providers.
-As of June 2020, however, I’ve come to believe that most typical DPC advocates were health policy naifs armed with a religious-like level of certainty that DPC is necessarily the answer to any question asked.
+I’ve come to believe that most typical DPC advocates were health policy naifs armed with a religious-like level of certainty that DPC is necessarily the answer to any question asked.
 But some are surely health policy knaves deliberately spreading falsehoods.

 “KPI Ninja conducted risk score analysis in partnership with Johns Hopkins’ ACG® research team [.]”
 KPI Ninja’s Nextera study, page 7.
 In multiple editions, predating 10/20/2020, thereafter recanted.